 Other pharmacological effects

 In vitro and animal studies indicate various effects of natural opioids, such as morphine, on components of the immune system; the clinical significance of these findings is unknown.
 Whether oxycodone, a semisynthetic opioid, has immunological effects similar to morphine is unknown.

-Pharmacokinetic studies in healthy subjects demonstrated an equivalent availability of oxycodone from Oxycodone Hydrochloride 10 mg/ml solution for injection or infusion when administered as a 5mg dose by the intravenous and subcutaneous routes, as a single bolus dose or a continuous infusion over 8 hours.
+Pharmacokinetic studies in healthy subjects demonstrated an equivalent availability of oxycodone from Oxycodone Hydrochloride 10 mg/ml solution for injection or infusion when administered by the intravenous and subcutaneous routes, as a single bolus dose or a continuous infusion over 8 hours.